EYBlockchain/nightfall_4_CE/doc/Upgradable Contracts Guide.md

 ## Common upgrade workflow (local dev)
 In this section, we will give example about how to upgrade each contract and how to test.

-### X509 upgrade (V3): forces revert for validateCertificate)
+### X509 upgrade (V3): forces revert for validateCertificate
+- Intend: Upgrade X509 to revert for any certificate validation
+- Before: True validation result for valid certificate, false validation result for invalid certificate.
+- After: False validation result for valid certificate, false validation result for invalid certificate.
-In X509V3.sol, we make `validateCertificate` revert no matter it's a valid or invalid certificate.
+- Change: Make `validateCertificate` revert no matter it's a valid or invalid certificate.
 We set `x509_owner = "0xa0Ee7A142d267C1f36714E4a8F75612F20a79720"  # Anvil account (9)` (same for other examples.)

 We first clean the test in `nightfall_test/src/run_tests.rs` (comment the code from line 66 to line 992), so we will start with clean certificate status.